Oct 30, 2025

 Here's how our members are turning those “hard to place” accounts into wins:

-The CL Submission Engine allows you to quote and bind across multiple carriers in one place.
-For mid-market commercial lines, that efficiency reduces the back-and-forth and keeps clients confident that you’re moving quickly on their behalf.
+The CL Submission Engine allows agencies to quote and bind across multiple carriers in one place, improving efficiency and placement success.

 Consistent Profit Sharing